lab-smile/grace-cli/README.md

 - Each run creates a fresh virtual environment to ensure consistency
 - GPU support is available if CUDA is properly configured on your system
 - Change `python` command in `run.sh` if command installed on your machine is `python3.x`
+- If you are running on hipergator make sure you have >=python3.10 loaded, you can load it using `module load python/3.10`